hcp-sbom provisioner

 Operating system and architecture detection

-When you enable auto_generate, the provisioner automatically detects the remote host's operating system and architecture by running the following commands:
+When you enable auto_generate, the provisioner runs the following commands to automatically detect the remote host's operating system and architecture:

 - SSH communicators: